 Failed to connect to the monitoring point …

 Something is wrong with your monitoring point setup generally because our servers can’t reach it.

-First try to reach web admin via the ‘launch web admin’ link on the manage monitoring points page.
+First try to reach web admin via the ‘Launch Monitoring Point Web Admin…’ link on the Manage Monitoring Points page.
 When you access web admin using this link, a capture server provides a reverse proxy so that your connection remains secure.
 If you can’t connect to web admin this way, double-check that outbound connections to web admin are not blocked by your firewall.